Gustave Caillebotte: Other interests

-In addition, Caillebotte used his wealth to fund hobbies for which he was quite passionate, including stamp collecting, orchid growing, yacht building, and even textile design (the women in his paintings Madame Boissière Knitting, 1877, and Portrait of Madame Caillebotte, 1877, may be working on patterns created by Caillebotte).
-After his death, he was inscribed in the Roll of Distinguished Philatelists, and the collection he formed with his brother Martial is now in the British Library.
+In addition, Caillebotte used his wealth to fund hobbies for which he was quite passionate, including stamp collecting, orchid growing, yacht building, and even textile design.
+The women in his paintings Madame Boissière Knitting (1877) and Portrait of Madame Caillebotte (1877) may be working on patterns created by Caillebotte.
+After his death, he was inscribed in the Roll of Distinguished Philatelists and the collection he amassed together with his brother Martial is now in the British Library.

 Caillebotte's collection

 Convinced after the death in 1876 of his younger brother René that his own life would be short, Caillebotte wrote his will while still in his twenties.
 In the will, Caillebotte bequeathed a large collection to the French government.
-This collection ultimately included sixty-eight paintings by Camille Pissarro (nineteen), Claude Monet (fourteen), Pierre-Auguste Renoir (ten), Alfred Sisley (nine), Edgar Degas (seven), Paul Cézanne (five), and Édouard Manet (four).
+This collection of sixty-eight paintings, included works by Camille Pissarro (nineteen), Claude Monet (fourteen), Pierre-Auguste Renoir (ten), Alfred Sisley (nine), Edgar Degas (seven), Paul Cézanne (five), and Édouard Manet (four).
+At the time of the bequest, Martial also donated Les raboteurs de parquet because the bequest did not include any of Gustave's own works.